AirshipCMS/Airship-Foundation-Starter-Project/README.md

 - `/compartments/airmail/shipment.html`
 These files must be named exactly as shown.

-3. Run `npm install` and `bower install` to install dependencies.
+3.Run `npm install` and `bower install` to install dependencies.

-4. Copy the contents of `/bower_components/foundation_sites/scss/settings/_settings.scss` into `/scss/partials/_foundation_settings.scss`.
+4.Copy the contents of `/bower_components/foundation_sites/scss/settings/_settings.scss` into `/scss/partials/_foundation_settings.scss`.

-5. Turn on/off foundation components relevant to your project in `/scss/partials/_foundation_components.scss`.
+5.Turn on/off foundation components relevant to your project in `/scss/partials/_foundation_components.scss`.

-6. Run `npm run dev`.
+6.Run `npm run dev`.
 This will run both the `airship serve` command and the process for `browser-sync`.

-7. Instead of `localhost:9001`, view in Chrome at `localhost:3000`.
+7.Instead of `localhost:9001`, view in Chrome at `localhost:3000`.

-8. The first time you run `npm run dev`, scss may not be compiled to css.
+8.The first time you run `npm run dev`, scss may not be compiled to css.
 Make a change to the styles.scss (such as adding a "hello world" red body background color) and save.

-9. Modify the markup and scss files in your project.
+9.Modify the markup and scss files in your project.

 ----